Ever wondered who builds the best manufactured homes or what determines a good factory-built home from a bad one?

 SilverCrest is part of Champion Homes.
 Their website states that “more than half of Silvercrest’s workforce has at least 10 years’ experience.”
 That makes a big difference in manufactured home construction.

-Silvercrest’s Craftsman series home has all the specs we think make for the best manufactured homes:
+Silvercrest’s Bradford series home has all the specs we think make for the best manufactured homes:

 Learn more about manufactured home builders in the book The Grissim Ratings Guide to Manufactured Homes (affiliate link).

-The hunt for the best manufactured homes is complex and there’s more to it than just than looking at construction specs.
+The hunt for the best manufactured homes is complex and there’s more to it than just than looking at construction specs though those are very important.

 Do you have any good experiences with a certain builder or model?
 Add it below – you may help a potential buyer find their dream home or avoid a bad experience.